Show Cover Slide

 -

-Structuring the organization into four domains
+Structuring the organization into 4 domains

 → Service Platform / Data Platform / Devices / Operations -

-Formalizing the interview structure and evaluation criteria
+Formalizing interview structures and evaluation criteria

-Designing the post-recruitment flow including onboarding structure
+Designing the flow including onboarding structure post-recruitment

 Results

-In Conclusion
+In Summary

 A technology organization is not made up solely of technology.

-- From service development,
+- From service development

 - Contracts with third-party suppliers,

-- Designing the operational agency process,
+- Designing operational agency processes,

-It wasn’t massive growth, but the entire process of recognizing problems, structuring, and executing within a short time was itself a meaningful achievement.
+As a result, about 150 customers were able to directly experience our service.
+Although not a massive growth, the entire process of recognizing the problem, structuring, and executing in such a short time was considered a meaningful achievement.

 Going forward, I plan to spend most of my time designing people and structures before adopting technology.